Soap operas give Brazil the edge in Mozambique rush

 “I can identify with a character in every novela,” said Daisy Mogne, a 24-year-old communications student.
 “They make me feel understood and help me see that there are people all over the world with the same problems and joys as me.”

-Miramar now supplements its output with local content, modelled on a Brazilian template.
+Miramar now supplements its output with local content, modeled on a Brazilian template.

 “Some people criticized us.
 They said that we wanted to ”Brazilify“ the Mozambican.
 But at the end of the day it is a question of identifying with the market,” Inocencia said.